shotgunsoftware/tk-maya/plugins/basic/README.md

-# 3dsmax Basic Toolkit workflow plugin
+# Maya Basic Toolkit workflow plugin

 This is a Shotgun Pipeline Toolkit plugin, embedding the Shotgun Pipeline Toolkit and allowing